 Plausible Alien First Contact (Part I)

-For the backstory of my novel, SECTOR 64: Ambush, I put forth an alien first contact scenario that my readers find very plausible, some even wondering aloud if this could be our current reality.
+For the backstory of my SECTOR 64 series, I put forth an alien first-contact scenario that my readers find very plausible, some even wondering aloud if this could be our current reality.

 Let’s imagine that elsewhere in the galaxy a species elevated itself from the primordial soup a million years ahead of us.
 Making the most of that thousand-millennia head start, they master physics, achieve faster than light (FTL) travel, and populate thousands of star systems.

 Always looking for burgeoning technological societies to bring into the galactic government, they populate the galaxy with a network of detectors designed to watch for certain markers thought to be key indicators, i.e.: unnaturally organized radio waves or light waves (laser beams) and unnatural fission reactions (nuclear detonations).
 Some, like radio waves, would probably just be annotated for future research.
 Others, like nuclear detonations, would require a more urgent investigation.

 While they’ve mastered FTL travel and communications, their sensors are still limited to detecting occurrences at the speed of light.
 In other words, if a burgeoning society starts blasting radio waves or nuclear electromagnetic pulses (EMPs) across the cosmos, our curious aliens wouldn’t detect it until the wave traveled at the speed of light to the nearest sensor.
 Then it could use their FTL sub-space communication network to pass on the news.